 Digital Rituals in Performance

 A large majority of HCI case studies focus on WEIRD (Western, Educated, Industrialized, Rich, and Democratic) participants.
 In this case study, I discuss a case study of an older woman named Chitra (pseudonym) from the city of Kahani (pseudonym) in India that contributes a counter-narrative that has been marginalised in HCI studies- a non-western participant living under what she describes as a hegemonic state.
-There is a wealth of knowledge to be gained from studying diverse socio-cultural contexts of digital technology use as is apparent from the understandings of ritual that evolved from Chitra’s case study.
-Misinformation, Fake News and Viral Videos are increasingly impacting the way that digital technology is consumed, perceived and used in India and Chitra’s case study shed insight into how superstitious environments can fuel superstitious relationships with digital technology.
+Misinformation, Fake News and Viral Videos are increasingly impacting the way that digital technology is consumed, perceived and used in India and Chitra’s case study shed insight into how environments can fuel factish relationships with digital technology.

 Findings